DIDSR/eeDAP/000_docs/20200701_eeDAPWorkLog.md

 Try 1: Activate Imageviewer by typing "**Use the imageViewer function**" in the command prompt then running the task.
 Result: Same error.

 Solution 1: In the code for the eeDAP Task, activate image viewer by calling the app with the function:
-"Imageviewer(image_load_halfscale(hjob))" - this appears to work but may not be giving the intended result (the image looks off but unsure if function issue or operator issue).
+"Imageviewer( taskimage_load_halfscale(hObj))" - this appears to work but may not be giving the intended result (the image looks off but unsure if function issue or operator issue).

 Solution 2:
+If we're looking to simply half the scale of the image:

+ imresize(taskimage_load(hObj),0.5);

+---

+## 13. Stage Driver Issues

+November 2023: Stage driver of KNOWN WORKING Stage, Ludl, suddenly not being recognized by computer/eeDAP.

+Last Computer OS Windows Update: September 2023.

+LUDL stage should be "plug and play" without needing a specific downloaded driver.
+Plug and Play not recognizing driver in Device Manager.
+We (Emma & K) downloaded the driver from Ludl and deleted previous drivers to see if overriding prior drivers may work.
+Did not work.

+January 2024: Unplugged all components.
+Turned off Computer.
+Plugged components in.
+Turned on compmuter.
+We verify we can see A driver connecting stage controller to computer, but Device Manager provides error "This OS does not recognize this driver."

 ---

 ### Common Errors: